AishaKhalfan/aws-projects/ImplementingaServerlessArchitectureonAWS/README.md

 The dashboard application is served as a static webpage from ``Amazon S3``.
 The dashboard authenticates via Amazon Cognito as an *anonymous user*, which provides sufficient permissions for the dashboard to retrieve data from DynamoDB.

-You can also view the data directly in the DynamoDB table.
+We can also view the data directly in the DynamoDB table.

 - On the ``Services menu``, choose ``DynamoDB.``
 ![dynamo]()